NOEinteractive/twitterapi1.1/README.md

 There's also a demo page that illustrates the implementation.

 ##How?
-There's a complete blog article about the solution on NOE interactive's website here: (coming soon).
+There's a complete blog article about the solution on NOE interactive's website here: http://noe-interactive.com/integration-de-la-nouvelle-api-twitter-1-1
 You can also view the demonstration located there: http://noe-interactive.com/demo/!/twitterapi